Understanding Peripheral Neuropathy -- the Basics

 - Loss of sensation in the arms and legs

 Because people with chronic polyneuropathy often lose their ability to sense temperature and pain, they can burn themselves and develop open sores as the result of injury or prolonged pressure.
 If the nerves serving the organs are involved, diarrhea or constipation may result, as well as loss of bowel or bladder control.
 Sexual dysfunction and abnormally low blood pressure also can occur.

-One of the most serious polyneuropathies is Guillain-Barre syndrome, a rare disease that strikes suddenly when the body's immune system attacks nerves in the body.
+One of the most serious polyneuropathies is Guillain-Barre syndrome, a rare disease that strikes suddenly when the body's immune system attacks nerves in the body just as they leave the spinal cord.
 Symptoms tend to appear quickly and worsen rapidly, sometimes leading to paralysis.
-Early symptoms include weakness, tingling, and loss of sensation in the legs that eventually spreads to the arms.
-Blood pressure problems, heart rhythm problems, and breathing difficulty may occur in critical cases.
+Early symptoms include weakness and tingling that eventually may spread upward into the arms.
+Blood pressure problems, heart rhythm problems, and breathing difficulty may occur in the more severe cases.
 However, despite the severity of the disease, recovery rates are good when patients receive treatment early.